hamzahyous/comp423-course-notes/docs/tutorials/go-setup.md

 1. Open the `go-tutorial` directory in VSCode.
 This is done by clicking File then Open Folder.
 2. In VSCode, click extensions and install the **Dev Containers** extension.
 3. Also ensure that the *Go* plugin is active by checking the *Extensions* sidebar for "Go".
 If it is missing, you can manually install it using `Ctrl+Shift+X`
-4. At the root of your project, create a `.devcontainer` directory (considered hidden with the .) with the following file inside: `.devcontainer/devcontainer.json'.
+4. At the root of your project, create a `.devcontainer` directory (considered hidden with the .) with the following file inside: ```.devcontainer/devcontainer.json```.

+!!!
+Info

-**Note:** This file defines the configuration of our development environment.
+    The ```devcontainer.json``` file defines the configuration of our development environment.

 ``` json
 {